Rss Feed

 New York City.
 Home of $ticker $hock?

-So you wanna come to the Big Apple?
-You start your research for hotels and…What?
-Are they kidding?
+So you wanna come to the Big Apple??
+You start your research for hotels and?What??
+Are they kidding??
 Where do they get the nerve to charge that!!?

-Ok, NYC can be an expensive place.
-However it’s also a place with only a…myriad of choices.
-So take this little romp with me down the avenue less traveled and you’ll have a ball without breaking the bank.
+Ok, NYC can be an expensive place.?
+However it?s also a place with only a?myriad of choices.?
+So take this little romp with me down the avenue less traveled and you?ll have a ball without breaking the bank.

-Lodging: Think out of the box and try a NYC style “B & B” rental instead of a hotel.
-We don’t have those oh so quaint Victorians here, but you can opt for an apartment rental, hosted or unhosted.
-You’ll either get a room in someone’s home or a whole, furnished apartment to yourself.
-These offerings run the gamut from the most basic to the most luxurious and are located all over town.
-This is especially good if you are traveling with a group.
-The prices are lower than most hotels and you’ll have more space plus a kitchen.
+Lodging: Think out of the box and try a NYC style ?B & B? rental instead of a hotel.
+We don?t have those oh so quaint Victorians here, but you can opt for an apartment rental, hosted or unhosted.?
+You?ll either get a room in someone?s home or a whole, furnished apartment to yourself.?
+These offerings run the gamut from the most basic to the most luxurious and are located all over town.?
+This is especially good if you are traveling with a group.?
+The prices are lower than most hotels and you?ll have more space plus a kitchen.?
 One agency that books these is http://www.citylightsbedandbreakfast.com.
-Prices range from $80 – $300 per night.
+Prices range from $80 ? $300 per night.

-Entertainment: There are countless choices of things to do in the city, totally free, especially outdoors in the summer.
-You can catch everything from movies to concerts to Shakespeare in the Park on a warm summer night por nada.
+Entertainment: There are countless choices of? things to do in the city, totally free, especially outdoors in the summer.?
+You can catch everything from movies to concerts to Shakespeare in the Park on a warm summer night por nada.?
 Go to http://www.nycgo.com/free/ for listings.

-If a Broadway show tickles your fancy, there is an alternative to standing on line at the TKTS booth.
-Go to http://playbill.com/ and become a member for free.
-This will allow you access to their discounted tickets page.
+If a Broadway show tickles your fancy, there is an alternative to standing on line at the TKTS booth.?
+Go to http://playbill.com/ and become a member for free.?
+This will allow you access to their discounted tickets page.?
 You can pick them up at the theater, so purchase the same day if you like.

-Dining: So many deals, so little time!
-Here’s the skinny: Go to LivingSocial.com or Groupon.com and sign up for the NYC deals.
-In the weeks & months before your trip keep a close eye for restaurant offerings among so many others.
-These deals are the real deal at up to 80% off.
-You buy them on the day they are offered but can use them for up to year.
-Just make sure it is valid for the dates you’ll be here
+Dining: So many deals, so little time!? ?Here?s the skinny: Go to LivingSocial.com or Groupon.com and sign up for the NYC deals.
+In the weeks & months before your trip keep a close eye for restaurant offerings among so many others.?
+These deals are the real deal at up to 80% off.?
+You buy them on the day they are offered but can use them for up to year.?
+Just make sure it is valid for the dates you?ll be here

-Shopping: Who doesn’t want to take advantage of being in the Fashion Capital of the world?
-Here’s a tip: It’s also the bargain capital!
-The Carlisle Collection, the shop at home company, has a little known outlet store tucked away in an unassuming midtown office building.
-Go to 423 W55th Street, between 9th and 10th Avenues.
+Shopping: Who doesn?t want to take advantage of being in the Fashion Capital of the world??
+Here?s a tip: It?s also the bargain capital!
+The Carlisle Collection, the shop at home company, has a little known outlet store tucked away in an unassuming midtown office building.?
+Go to 423 W55th Street, between 9th and 10th Avenues.?
 The basement and the 5th floor are where the action is, at up to 80% of regular retail.

-Do you love that easy, unconstructed feel that Eileen Fisher does to perfection?
-Check out the Boutique at 314 E 9th St, between 1st and 2nd Avenues in the East Village.
+Do you love that easy, unconstructed feel that Eileen Fisher does to perfection??
+Check out the Boutique at 314 E 9th St, between 1st?and 2nd Avenues in the East Village.?
 Almost every item they carry is discounted up to 60% off regular retail.

-Got a hankering for Hermes?
-Check out La Boutique designer resale shop at 1045 Madison Avenue, between 79th and 80th Street.
-Ring the bell and ascend the wooden staircase to the 2nd floor.
-You find all the top names starting at about 1/3 or regular retail.
+Got a hankering for Hermes??
+Check out La Boutique designer resale shop at 1045 Madison Avenue, between 79th and 80th Street.?
+Ring the bell and ascend the wooden staircase to the 2nd floor.?
+You find all the top names starting at about 1/3 or regular retail.?
 Such a deal!

-Hmmm.
-So what to do with all the money you’ve saved?
-How about a $12 cappuccino, with tax & tip, in the lobby of the Plaza Hotel, at 59th Street and 5th Avenue?
-Wait!
-Where are you going?
-Don’t run away!
+Hmmm.?
+So what to do with all the money you?ve saved??
+How about a $12 cappuccino, with tax & tip, in the lobby of the Plaza Hotel, at 59th Street and 5th Avenue??
+Wait!?
+Where are you going??
+Don?t run away!

 Eat in Midtown for a Buck?
 Hell Yeah!

-Warning!
+Warning!?
 Only the tightest of tightwads should read this post.

-Of course we love to shop, but a girl’s gotta eat sometime!
-You could sit down in one of the 26 seats at Masa in the Time Warner Center at Columbus Circle.
-There, you’d spend 3 hours having the most extraordinary dining experience; one you will remember for a lifetime.
-At the end, you’ll plunk down a mere $300-$500.
+Of course we love to shop, but a girl’s gotta eat sometime!?
+You could sit down in one of the 26 seats at Masa in the Time Warner Center at Columbus Circle.? ?There, you’d??spend 3 hours having the most extraordinary dining experience; one you will remember for a lifetime.?
+At the end, you’ll? plunk down a mere $300-$500.

 Or not…

-In a city of extremes, we’re going to the other right here & right now.
-We’re talking about eating for one American dollar in Midtown Manhattan.
-That’s right.
+In a city of extremes, we’re going to the other right?here & right now.?
+We’re talking about eating for?one American dollar?in Midtown Manhattan.
+That?s right.?
 One dollar.

-You can visit no less than 4 pizza joints where a slice ranges from 99 cents to 1 dollar.
-Bros Pizza can be found at the SE corner of 40th St. & 9th Ave. and the SW corner of 38th St. & 8th Ave.
-Slices are $1; you can get 2 & a drink for $2.75.
-They also have a location on St Mark’s Place between 2nd & 3rd Aves. in the East Village.
+You can visit no less than 4?pizza joints where a slice ranges from?99 cents to 1 dollar.??Bros Pizza can be found at the SE corner of 40th St. & 9th Ave. and the SW corner of 38th?St. & 8th Ave.? ?Slices are $1; you can get 2 & a drink for $2.75.?
+They also have a location on St Mark’s Place between 2nd & 3rd Aves. in the East Village.?
 The Z Deli on 8th Ave. between 48th & 49th Sts. is serving up 99 cent slices, as is a no name counter on 9th Ave. at the corner of 41st St.

-But I’m lactose intolerant, you say!
-Then how about some chicken?
-Piece of Chicken at 362 W. 45th St. in from the SE corner of 9th Ave offers real southern fried chicken for $1 a piece.
-Or you can get 2 pieces and a side dish for $4.
-The most expensive item on their menu is a smothered pork chop with rice and two greens for $6.50.
+But I’m lactose intolerant, you say!?
+Then how about some chicken??
+Piece of Chicken at 362 W. 45th St. in from the SE corner of 9th Ave offers real southern fried chicken for $1 a piece.?
+Or you can get 2 pieces and a side dish for $4.?
+The most expensive item on their menu is a smothered pork chop with rice?and?two greens for $6.50.

-I’m a meat-n-potatoes girl, you opine!
-Will ya settle for a dog-on-a-bun?
-Most of the hot dog carts along 8th Ave. from about 46th St. through the 50s sell them for $1 each during the day.
+I’m a meat-n-potatoes girl, you opine!?
+Will ya settle for a dog-on-a-bun??
+Most of the hot dog carts along 8th Ave. from about 46th St.?through the?50s sell them for $1 each during the day.

-But I want more healthy fare!
-Then how about a salad?
-The magic number at Stiles Farmers Markets seems to be $1.
-Head of romaine lettuce or bunch of broccoli, an avocado, or pound of tomatoes… all sell for a buck each.
-You can spend $5 and make a salad for a whole group.
-There are also lots of fruit for a dollar or less a pound.
-Of course, prices change here, but I’ve found them consistently the lowest around.
+But I want more healthy fare!?
+Then how about?a salad??
+The magic number at Stiles Farmers Markets seems to be $1.??Head of romaine lettuce or bunch of?broccoli, an avocado, or pound of tomatoes… all sell for a buck each.?
+You can spend $5 and make a salad for a whole group.?
+There are also lots of fruit for a dollar or less a pound.?
+Of course, prices change here, but I’ve found them consistently the lowest around.?
 They have 2 locations: 352 W. 52nd St., between 8th & 9th Aves. and 569 9th Ave., between 41st & 42nd Sts. (right next to the 99 cent pizza joint).

-So…mangia!
+So…mangia!?
 And let me know how you liked your cheap eats.

 What’s in YOUR Closet?

 At the beginning of my Dress Like a Diva…Shop Like a Tightwad seminar I ask the class, “What is the number one thing we can do at home, before we leave the house to go shopping, that will save us money?”
-Invariably, I get the same answer: “Make a list.”
-That’s a great answer.
-But how do you know what to put on your list?
+Invariably, I get the same answer: “Make a list.”?
+That’s a great answer.?
+But how do you know what to put on your list??
 After a few more guesses, someone will come up with some variation of “figure out what you have.”

-That, my friends, is the answer.
-If you don’t know what you have, you can’t know what you need.
-If you don’t know what you need, you’ll buy things you don’t, which is a grand waste of money.
+That, my friends, is the answer.?
+If you don’t know what you have, you can’t know what you need.?
+If you don’t know what you need, you’ll buy things you don’t, which is a grand waste of money.?

-The quickest way to figure out what you need is to…(insert drumroll)… CLEAN OUT YOUR CLOSET!
-Having a clean and organized closet is the best way to ensure that you won’t spend money unnecessarily.
-It also provides you with other benefits, such as looking more stylish and put together.
+The quickest way to figure out what you need is to…(insert drumroll)… CLEAN OUT YOUR CLOSET!?
+Having a clean and?organized closet is the best way to ensure that you won’t spend money unnecessarily.?
+It also provides you with other benefits, such as looking more stylish and put together.?
 Plus, you’ll be happier when you open a closet filled with lots of things you love. (and remember are there)

-Clean your closetHow many of us have a closet full of many different sizes of clothing?
-It’s not an empowering experience to be greeted with every time we open our closet.
-No woman enjoys being reminded of when she was a size 6, if she is now a 14, or of when she was a 16, if she in now an 8.
-I was discussing this “multiple size syndrome” one evening before teaching a class with Jessie Garza, a well known stylist.
-He termed this as: “our closet mocking us.”
+Clean your closetHow many of us have a closet full of many different sizes of clothing??
+It’s not an empowering experience to be greeted?with every time we open our closet.??
+No woman enjoys being reminded of when she was a size 6, if she is now a 14, or of when she was a 16, if she in now an 8.?
+I was discussing this “multiple size syndrome” one evening before teaching a class?with Jessie Garza, a well known stylist. ?He termed this as: “our closet mocking us.”?
 Not exactly a welcome notion.
-For some reason though, we seem to have trouble letting go of those unnecessary items.
-Cleaning your closet will put an end to this “mocking.”
-The goal is to be confronted with a closet full of clothing that you love, that fit correctly, and are stylish and flattering – every time you open the door.
+For some reason though, we seem to have trouble letting go of those unnecessary items.???
+Cleaning your closet will put an end to this “mocking.”?
+The goal is to be confronted with a closet full of clothing that?you love, that fit correctly,?and?are stylish?and flattering –??every time you open the door.

-When you clean your closet, you must commit to being ruthless with yourself.
-This is not an excercise for WIMPS!
-Do not attempt it on your own.
-The best route is to employ an image consultant who’s familiar with this process and takes no prisoners.
-If that doesn’t appeal to you, the next best person is a sister, because she will not be likely to mince words to spare your feelings.
-If you don’t have a sister, you’ll have to settle for a friend, who agrees to be brutally honest with you.
+When you clean your closet, you must commit to being ruthless with yourself.?
+This is not an excercise for WIMPS!?
+Do not attempt it on your own.??
+The best route is to employ an image consultant who’s familiar with this process and takes no prisoners.?
+If that doesn’t appeal to you, the next best person is a sister, because she will not be likely to mince words to?spare your feelings.?
+If you don’t have a sister, you’ll have to settle for a friend, who agrees to be brutally honest with you.?
 Then…

-1st Step – Take every single last item out of your closet and throw it on the bed.
-Yes!
-Then pick up each garment – one-at-a-time – and decide which one of three piles it will go in:
+1st Step – Take every single last item out of your closet and throw it on the bed.??
+Yes! ?Then pick up each garment – one-at-a-time – and?decide which one of?three??piles it will go in:?

-Pile #1 is the throw away pile.
-It’s comprised of the things that no one will ever wear again.
-Either it has holes, or stains, or cigarette burns.
-It’s faded or has bleach spots; let’s face it, it a piece crap!
-Toss it!
+???????????????????Pile #1 is the throw away pile.?
+It’s comprised of the things that no one will ever wear again.?
+Either it has holes, or stains, or cigarette burns.?
+It’s faded or has bleach spots; let’s face it, it a piece crap! ?Toss it!?
 And don’t look back!

-Pile #2 is the give away pile.
-Maybe you won’t wear it again for any number of reasons, but it’s still usable.
-Either it’s the wrong size, or it’s no longer age appropriate, or it’s no longer contemporary enough.
-If you’re 50 years old and that micro mini still fits…TOSS IT!
-You’re too damn old to be running around in a skirt up to your whosiwhatsis (I’m that age too, so I can say that).
-Anything decorated with the Bedazzler, toss right out (the window).
-Linebacker shoulder pads – fuggetaboutit!
-Now there might be things in this pile that have sentimental memories attached.
-That’s fine.
-You don’t have to give it away, but put it away in a special place, so that you can visit it when you want; not every time you open your closet.
-The things in Pile #2 you can donate to charity or if new enough, bring them to a consignment shop for possible resale.
+??????????????????
+Pile #2 is the give away pile.?
+Maybe you?won’t wear it again?for any?number of reasons, but it’s still usable.?
+Either it’s the wrong size, or it’s no longer age appropriate, or it’s no longer contemporary enough.?
+If you’re 50 years old and that micro mini still fits…TOSS IT!?
+You’re too damn old to be running around in a skirt up to your whosiwhatsis (I’m that age too, so I can say that).?
+Anything decorated with the Bedazzler, toss right out (the window).?
+Linebacker shoulder pads – fuggetaboutit!?
+Now there might be things in this pile that have sentimental memories attached. ?That’s fine.?
+You don’t have to give it away, but put it away in a special place, so that you can visit it when you want; not every time you open your closet.?
+The things in?Pile #2 you can?donate to charity or if new enough, bring them to a consignment shop for possible resale.

-Pile # 3 should contain all you want to keep.
-You should love these items, they should fit and should be contemporary or able to be made so by adding a trendy accessory or some small alterations.
-And they should be age appropriate for you.
-Every single piece in this pile must be tried on to determine if it meets all of the criterior above.
-This is where the help of a professional, sister, or friend is most important.
-Try them on piece by piece and be ruthless with yourself.
+???????????????????????????
+Pile # 3 should contain all you want to keep.?
+You should love these items, they should fit and should?be contemporary or able to be made so by adding a trendy accessory or some?small alterations.?
+And they should be age appropriate for you.??
+Every single piece in this pile must be tried on to determine if it meets all of the criterior above.?
+This is where the help of a professional, sister, or friend is most important.?
+Try them on piece by piece?and be ruthless with yourself.?
 Remeber your goal!Clean your closet

-Once you have tried every last thing and decided what you’re keeping, put the items back in the closet with the hanger hook facing outward instead of inward.
-That way, if after 6 months it’s still facing that way, you know it’s not something that you like, want to wear, or need.
+Once you have tried every last?thing and decided what you’re keeping, put the items back in the closet with the hanger hook facing outward instead of inward.?
+That way, if after 6 months it’s still facing that way, you know it’s not something that you like, want to wear, or need.?
 Get rid of it!

-After this process maybe the only thing left in your closet is one white blouse.
-That’s OK!
+After this process maybe the only thing left in your closet is one white blouse. ?That’s OK!?
 Now you know what you have and what you need.
-Organize your closetThis will definitely cut down on wasting money on unnecessary purchases.
-Come back for my future post about some techniques to help determine the correct styles for your particular body.
+Organize your closetThis will definitely cut down on wasting money on unnecessary purchases.?
+Come back for my?future post about some techniques to help determine the correct styles for your particular body.?
 This will aid you further in ‘restocking” your closet.

-Until then, what item in your closet makes you say “What was I thinking!?
+Until then, what item?in your closet makes you say “What was I thinking!?

-For closet consultations either in person or remotely, call Pamela at 800-808-4614.
+For?closet consultations either in person or remotely, call Pamela at 800-808-4614.

 Spring is here and the bargains are in bloom

-Walking down the street on a bright sunny spring day, cherry blossoms wafting through the air like a gentle snow, a girl’s thoughts turn to…BARGAIN HUNTING of course!
-Some of the best sales for those truly motivated by the thrill of the hunt are just around the corner.
-Below are three of my favorites.
+Walking down the street on a bright sunny spring day, cherry blossoms wafting through the air like a gentle snow, a girl’s thoughts turn to…BARGAIN HUNTING of course!?
+Some of the best sales for those truly motivated by the thrill of the hunt are just around the corner.??Below are three of my favorites.?
 Shopping these sales are a win, win, win situation for everyone.
 You are getting fabulous things you might not usually have access to.
-You are reusing & recyling both when you shop & donate and you are helping incredible organizations continue their work.
-Plus they are just enormous fun What more could you ask for?
+You are reusing & recyling both when you shop & donate and you are helping? incredible organizations continue their work.
+Plus they are just enormous fun?
+What more could you ask for??

 Posh Sale @ The Lighthouse for the Blind